onlyquake/xonotic-wiki/Domination.markdown

     "origin" "0.000000 2240.000000 608.000000"
     "message" " has captured ^1Red Base^3"

-The key here is the “message” field, which allows you to set the message shown when a controlpoint is captured.
+The key here is the "message" field, which allows you to set the message shown when a controlpoint is captured.
 Generally, the format of this is " has captured CONTROLPOINTNAME".
 You can also use color codes in these messages, as shown in the above example.

 Helpful Hints and Tips
 ----------------------